 The new exhibit, which formerly housed the ribbon dragons, is located across from the Tropical Reef main viewing window and is called Tentacles and Ink.
 This exhibit will feature animals like cuttlefish to showcase various species of cephalopods.
-Previous animals on view have included a day octopus and golden cuttlefish.
-Currently this exhibit houses a group of bigfin reef squid (Sepioteuthis lessoniana).
+Previous animals on view have included bigfin reef squid and golden cuttlefish.
+Currently, this exhibit houses a day octopus.

 This exhibit includes several species of the oceans’ top predators, including a blacktip reef shark, sand tiger shark, zebra shark, and reticulate whiptail ray.